This Discussion channel is currently closed.

 Default_avatar

-Rick Bichel about 8 years ago
+Rick Bichel almost 9 years ago

 These utility rate increases are getting out of hand.
 PLEASE deny Xcel Energy's rate increase.
 Their pamphlet can spin it any way they want, but I am sure that alot of this increase goes toward wages.
 There bottom line increases every year.
 If that is the case they should decrease our rates.
 Also, how is it fair that they can increase the rates before it is even approved.